jacobemanuel/embodiment-lab/README.md

 ## Eligibility

-- **18+ only**: the consent checkbox explicitly requires participants to confirm they are at least 18.
+- **18+ only**: the consent statement (on the main consent page and the consent sidebar) explicitly requires participants to confirm they are at least 18.

 ## Admin + owner toolkit (what you actually get)